This is the multi-page printable view of this section. Click here to print.

 Click the Info icon to view the list of tools provided by the agent.

-Build Environment OSDisplays the OS information of the environment where the build agent runs.
+Build environment OSDisplays the OS information of the environment where the build agent runs.

-Folder TypeSelect the folder type.
+Folder typeSelect the folder type.

 • New folder: Create a new folder in Jenkins and add a pipeline under it.

-FolderSelect a folder from the list or enter the name of the new folder to be created.
+folderSelect a folder from the list or enter the name of a new folder to create.

-Pipeline NameEnter the pipeline name.
+Pipeline namePlease enter the pipeline name.

-Parameter SettingSet the parameters to be used in the pipeline.
+Parameter settingSet the parameters to be used in the pipeline.

 Table.
-Build Pipeline Addition Setting Items
+Additional Build Pipeline Settings

 Setting Parameters